stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 had stunned her.
 It was what she had seen.
 For within that shadowy cabin monstrous things had happened and three shocking objects remained on the floor to awe and baffle the beholder.

-  Near the burned-out fireplace was the great dog&mdash;purple decay on the skin left bare by mange and old age, and the whole carcass burst by the puffing effect of rattlesnake poison.
+  Near the burned-out fireplace was the great dog--purple decay on the skin left bare by mange and old age, and the whole carcass burst by the puffing effect of rattlesnake poison.
 It must have been bitten by a veritable legion of the reptiles.

-  To the right of the door was the axe-hacked remnant of what had been a man&mdash;clad in a nightshirt, and with the shattered bulk of a lantern clenched in one hand.
+  To the right of the door was the axe-hacked remnant of what had been a man--clad in a nightshirt, and with the shattered bulk of a lantern clenched in one hand.
 He was totally free from any sign of snake-bite.
 Near him lay the ensanguined axe, carelessly discarded.